Traumatic Brain Injuries

-Maritime Injury Lawyer James Beard represents commercial fishermen and seamen who have suffered traumatic brain injuries and post concussive syndrome while working aboard their vessels.
-Beard understands traumatic brain injuries and he can help you get the treatment, therapy, and counseling you need.
+Maritime Injury Lawyer James Beard represent commercial fishermen and seamen who have suffered traumatic brain injuries and post concussive syndrome while working aboard their vessels.
+They understand traumatic brain injuries and they can help you get the treatment, therapy, and counseling you need.
 With few exceptions, crewmen who have suffered a traumatic brain injury while working at sea are entitled to the maritime benefits of maintenance and cure.
 These no fault benefits require the seaman’s employer to pay all of the seaman’s reasonable and necessary medical expenses related to his/her shipboard injury.
 Additionally, the employer must pay a daily living allowance while a crewman who has suffered a brain injury slowly recovers from his/her injuries.

 There is nothing “minor or mild” about a brain injury.
 Medical research is now showing that you do not have to be “knocked unconscious” to suffer a traumatic brain injury.

 Where a crewman has suffered a brain injury as the result of negligence or the unseaworthiness of his vessel, the injury victim is entitled to compensation for his pain and suffering, loss of enjoyment of life, past and future medical bills, vocational and occupational therapy, lost past and future wages and lost earning capacity.